MailTape/MailTape-v1/_posts/2014-06-15-Pendentif.md

 ---

 <p id="introduction">
-This morning, the Bordeaux-based French pop band [Pendentif](http://www.pendentifmusic.com/ "Pendentif Website") have prepared for you a freshly musical cocktail to consume irresponsibly...</p>
+This morning, the Bordeaux-based French pop band [Pendentif](http://www.pendentifmusic.com/ "Pendentif Website") has prepared you a musical cocktail to be enjoyed without reserve...</p>

-# French pop lifeblood
+# Lifeblood pop

-Lifeblood of the new wave of pop music that is sweeping France, Pendentif form a nice bridge between the charming English pop and the language of Molière.
-Their compositions full of intelligence, freshness and charm combine with malice contemporary pop with the tradition of great French classics.
+Lifeblood is a new pop music wave which is blasting France.
+Bridging charming English pop and the language of Molière, Pendentif is definitaly a strong piece of this new genra.
+Their compositions are full of intelligence, freshness and charm.
+They both combine contemporary pop malice and the tradition of great French classics.

 #Their morning selection

 ## Blood Orange - You're Not Good Enough
-_Pendentif:_ **"**This is the song to listen when you get out of the shower, just before joining buddies for a countryside Sunday barbecue.**"**
+_Pendentif:_ **"**This song is literally meant to be listened when you get out of the shower, right before joining your buddies on a countryside Sunday barbecue.**"**

 ##Matthewdavid - In My World
-_Pendentif:_ **"**Perfect to wake up on Sunday morning when you went to bed at 6am after a good party, in your garden, under the sun, with a cup of coffee.
-You don’t know if it’s your brain that still spin or if it’s the song.**"**
+_Pendentif:_ **"**This track i perfect to wake up on a hangovered Sunday morning when you went to bed at 6am.
+No matter where you are, in your garden, under the sun or with a cup of coffee, you won’t be able to distinguish whether it’s your brain that still spin or if it’s the song.**"**

 ##Rhye - 3 Days
-_Pendentif:_ **"**We chose this title, but this is all the album that you need to listen.
-Perfect for a chilling Sunday under the quilt with your love.**"**
+_Pendentif:_ **"**We selected this specific track, but this is the entire album that you should listen.
+Awesome for a chill Sunday with your sweetheart.**"**

 <p id="outroduction">
 That’s all folks!
 A big thank to [Pendentif](https://www.facebook.com/pendentif?fref=ts "Pendentif Facebook") for their selection.
 Thanks for listening and enjoy your sunday !